NikKowPHP/mi/a.md

 First, she had to fix the damage with Leo.
 She scheduled a call, her stomach in knots.
 She felt her own defensiveness rising—a voice in her head muttering, *“He was rambling!”* This, she now knew, was her Architect brain trying to defend its Status.
 She stopped, closed her eyes, and took three slow, deliberate **Conductor's Breaths**. *My goal is not to win,* she told herself. *My goal is to fix this.*

 She knew that repairing a broken connection wasn't a new tool, but the most crucial application of her Core Duo.
-The framework was simple:
+Her approach was simple:
 1.  **Regulate Yourself First (Chapter 1):** Get her own brain online before trying to help his.
 2.  **Make Them Feel Heard (Chapter 6):** Use the Empathy Loop to understand the damage she had caused, without immediately trying to solve it.

 Her plan wasn't to win an argument, but to create enough safety for the real conversation to happen.
-She began the conversation by trying to execute the framework perfectly.
+She began the conversation by trying to execute this approach perfectly.
 "Leo," she started, her voice sounding formal and stiff.
 "When I cut you off in the meeting, I saw you shut down.
 I can only imagine how that must have landed.
 Can you tell me what was happening for you in that moment?"

 Leo was silent for a moment, his expression guarded.
 "Honestly, Maria?
 That sounds like something you read in a management book.
 I don't know what to say to that."